Tinder's $2B lawsuit against parent company to proceed to jury trial

 TINDER CO-FOUNDERS SUE PARENT COMPANY FOR $2 BILLION

-Tinder is worth more than $20 billion today, spokesperson for the dating app's attorney said.
+Tinder is worth more than $20 billion today, a spokesperson for the plaintiffs' attorney said.

 The appeals court’s ruling on Tuesday was in line with New York State Supreme Court Justice Saliann Scarpulla’s June 13 decision, which argued they could pursue certain legal claims, such as prospective economic advantage, breach of contract and intentional interference, Reuters reported.

-Note: This article was updated to correctly describe Orin Snyder as the plaintiffs' attorney, rather than Tinder's attorney.
-It has also been corrected to show that Tinder's valuation was provided by a spokesperson for Snyder's firm, rather than a spokesperson for Tinder's attorney.